Detroit mother arrested over children's bodies in freezer

-DETROIT (Reuters) - The bodies of an 11-year-old boy and a 14-year-old girl were found in the freezer of a Detroit apartment, and the mother was arrested as part of a homicide investigation, the police said on Tuesday.
+DETROIT (Reuters) - The bodies of an 11-year-old boy and a teenage girl were found in the freezer of a Detroit apartment on Tuesday and their mother was arrested as part of a homicide investigation, police said.

-A bailiff who was serving an eviction notice found the bodies in the morning, the Detroit Police Department said in a statement.
+A court officer and her crew, who were carrying out an eviction, found the bodies, according to a Detroit Police Department statement and media reports.

 After talking to neighbors, police tracked down the mother to another apartment in the complex, where her relatives lived, police spokeswoman June West said.